mattschouten/trip-planner-block-exercise-template/README.md

 ### Reviewing Existing Code

-Please look over the code.
+Please look over the code (and consider running the code as well, if that’d be part of your normal review process).
 Consider the WordPress block as one we want to add to our library of blocks which we actively maintain.
 Look out for accessibility, maintainability, documentation, and general correctness.
 Provide your comments, suggestions, recommendations, and overall evaluation.
 The format you use is up to you.
 It could be as simple as an email, or something more complex like a PR in a private Github repository shared with our reviewers.

 When you do your evaluation, imagine that this is code in a pull request (or similar review request) from a colleague.
 Your team will be responsible for maintaining this plugin.
 Use that to help guide your review.